tartley/missile-commander/README.md

 # Missile Commander

-2024 vector graphic remake of the 1980 city defence arcade classic "Missile Command".
+A 2024 vector graphic remake of the 1980 city defence arcade classic "Missile Command".

+This file is notes about development.

 ## Status